How to Organize Client Assets

 Local Assets: What Doesn’t Belong in Your Repo

 Not everything should live in Git.
-Some assets are too large, too sensitive, or too volatile.
-Treat your repo like a cockpit: only the controls that matter to ship should be inside.
-Everything else is cargo — store it safely, reference it clearly.
+Some assets are too large, too sensitive, or too volatile — sometimes all three.
+Treat your active repository like a tower: only the controls that matter to ship should be allowed inside.
+Everything else is just cargo — so store it safely and reference it clearly.

 Keep these out of Git (and where to put them)